 Removal of up to four years from the end of the time-series in retrospective runs had minimal impact.
 Variability (SSQ / N) remained close to that of the base run (Table 11).
-Most parameters estimated were well correlated (p > 0.90 or < -0.90 for r, K, and B{1985} , K and A, and A and d) among the retrospective runs.
+Most parameters estimated were well correlated ( $\rho > 0.90$ or < -0.90 for r, K, and $B{1985}$ , K and A, and A and A) among the retrospective runs.
 All combinations resulted in parameters that would generalize Atlantic menhaden as a small, productive stock (Table 11).
-Retrospective bias was not apparent in B / B{MUP} (Figure 52), Z_2 / Z{MUP} (Figure 53) and D_t / P_t (Figure 54) when up to four years were removed from the end of the 1985-2017 time series.
+Retrospective bias was not apparent in $B/B{\text{MUP}}$ (Figure 52), $Z_2/Z{\text{MUP}}$ (Figure 53) and $D_t/P_t$ (Figure 54) when up to four years were removed from the end of the 1985-2017 time series.

 Stochastic projections using the base Steele-Henderson model were made for 2018-2041.
-They explored four scenarios: (1) continuation of 2017 harvest with major predators at 2017 levels (status quo projection), (2) major predator biomass increases to recovered status (Table 3) and Atlantic menhaden are fished at one half their target F (major predator recovery, half-target F projection); (3) major predator biomass increases to recovered status and Atlantic menhaden are fished at their target F (major predator recovery, target F projection); and (4) predator biomass increases to recover the status and Atlantic menhaden are fished at their target F (major predator recovery, target F projection); and (4) predator biomass increases to a point where a proposed consumption threshold is met and Atlantic menhaden are fished at their current harvest (predator consumption threshold, current harvest projection).
+They explored four scenarios: (1) continuation of 2017 harvest with major predators at 2017 levels (status quo projection), (2) major predator biomass increases to recovered status (Table 3) and Atlantic menhaden are fished at one half their target F (major predator recovery, half-target F projection); (3) major predator biomass increases to recovered status and Atlantic menhaden are fished at their target F (major predator recovery, target F projection); and (4) predator biomass increases to a point where a proposed consumption threshold is met and Atlantic menhaden are fished at their current harvest (predator consumption threshold, current harvest projection).
 For Steele-Henderson model projections featuring predator recovery, a ten-year period was arbitrarily chosen for recovery and then predator biomass was held steady for another ten years.
 Terminal estimates represented "equilibrium" conditions for each projection.

 Two distributions provided the best depiction of jackknifed base Steele-Henderson model parameters.
 A Laplace distribution (also known as a double exponential distribution) fit K, d, A, and Atlantic menhaden ages 1+ biomass on January 1, 2018, best.
 The distribution of r was best described by a log logistic distribution.
 Jackknifed estimates of the four Steele-Henderson parameters needed for projections (r, K, d, and A) were weakly to moderately correlated (Table 12).
-Graphs of distributions are presented in Figure 55 - Figure 57.
+Graphs of distributions are presented in Figure 55 - Figure 57 .
 Table 13 provides a summary of location, scale, and shape values assigned to distribution functions for each simulated parameter.